Virginia lieutenant governor resists calls to step down

 Virginia’s Democratic congressional delegation was split.

-Party elders Sen. Mark Warner and Rep. Bobby Scott said Fairfax should resign if the allegations against him were true.
+Party elders Sen. Mark Warner and Rep. Bobby Scott said Fairfax should resign if the allegations against him are true.

 Other congressional Democrats made unqualified calls for Fairfax to resign.

-Note: This story has been edited to correct last name in 6th paragraph to Tyson.